KhangLTM/Userlist/README.md

 ### Problems that i find very challenging to deal with

-**Filter Entire User's List**
+**Filter Entire User's List **

-In order to be able to filter the list or search for users, we must take all the user data.
+In order to be able to filter out the users'data into ascending or descending order or search for users, we must take all the user data.

 ###### Inside Users.js I create a function that takes all user information through the Paginated API by recursion . ######